duxsco/gentoo-installation/docs/disk_setup.md

 ## 3.1.
 Wiping Disks

-[disk.sh](https://github.com/duxsco/gentoo-installation/blob/main/bin/disk.sh) expects the disks, where you want to install Gentoo Linux, to be completely empty.
+[disk.sh](https://github.com/duxsco/gentoo-installation/blob/main/bin/disk.sh) expects the disks, where you want to install Gentoo Linux on, to be completely empty.

 If you use SSD(s) I recommend a [Secure Erase](https://wiki.archlinux.org/title/Solid_state_drive/Memory_cell_clearing).
 Alternatively, you can do a fast wipe the following way given that no LUKS, MDADM, SWAP etc. device is open on the disk (copy&paste one after the other):